 The Empire Enigma

 Ask the question does America have an empire and you will have people lining up to give their opinion on the matter.
 The very word empire has dozens of definitions and implied meanings.
-While historians often apply the term to any collection of territories that are ruled from one place there is a distinction between an empire and political units that acted like empires.
+While historians often apply the term to any collection of territories that are ruled from one capital there is a distinction between a definable empire and political units that acted like empires.

 This hub will attempt to identify traits that determine an empire in the historical sense and how these traits apply to America.
 There are several differences between the western understanding of empire and the eastern understanding of empire, but this hub will focus solely on western empires.

 One of the determining factors of an empire is territorial domination of land.
 This does not simply mean controlling more territory though.
 An empire controls political units other than it's own home region.
 Smaller political units may be other kingdoms, republics, or city-states, but the important factor is that the smaller units are legally bound to the empire for international activities and domestically self governing.

 Examples of imperial control can be seen in the Roman Empire, Holy Roman Empire, and the British Empire.
 Rome began to take control of other kingdoms during the Republic period, and it continued under the Roman Empire.
 Small kingdoms, like Judea and Armenia, had their kings who were puppets of the Roman Republic and later the Roman Emperor.
 The Holy Roman Empire initially ruled over independent city-states like Milan, while the emperor of the Germans was also king of Rome, king of Burgundia, and elector-count of his own kingdom like Saxony or Austria.
 The British became an empire when the Indian princes submitted to the King of the United Kingdoms.